AdobeDocs/analytics-platform.en/help/data-views/persistence.md

 Dimension persistence is a combination of allocation and expiration.
 Together, they determine what dimension values persist.
 Adobe highly recommends that you discuss within your organization how multiple values for each dimension are handled (allocation) and when dimension values stop persisting data (expiration).

-* By default, a dimension value uses ? allocation.
+* By default, a dimension value uses [WHAT?] allocation.
 * By default, a dimension value uses an expiration of [!UICONTROL Session].

 ## Allocation